chirpstack/chirpstack-ansible-playbook/README.md

    on which Ansible is installed, you can ssh to this machine using public-key authentication (e.g. `ssh user@ip`).

-2. Make sure Python is installed (`sudo apt-get install python`) on the target instance.

-3. Configure a DNS record for your target instance and wait until this record resolves to your IP address.
+2. Configure a DNS record for your target instance and wait until this record resolves to your IP address.
 This is required in case you configured LetsEncrypt.
-You can skip this step when not using LetsEncrypt ( `accept_letsencrypt_tos: False` in `loraserver_hosts.yml`).
+You can skip this step when not using LetsEncrypt ( `accept_letsencrypt_tos: False` in `single_server.yml`).

-4. Copy the `inventory.example` inside this repository to `inventory` and replace `example.com` with the hostname created in step 2.
+3. Copy the `inventory.example` inside this repository to `inventory` and replace `example.com` with the hostname created in step 2.

-5. Copy the `group_vars/loraserver_hosts.example.yml` inside this repository to `group_vars/loraserver_hosts.yml` and change the settings where needed.
+4. Copy the `group_vars/single_server.example.yml` inside this repository to `group_vars/single_server.yml` and change the settings where needed.

-6. Update the LoRa Gateway Bridge, LoRa App Server and LoRa Server configuration files under:
+5. Update the LoRa Gateway Bridge, LoRa App Server and LoRa Server configuration files under:

    * `roles/lora-gateway-bridge/templates/lora-gateway-bridge.toml`